Sistine Chapel ceiling: Context and creation

 On 10 May 1506, Piero Roselli wrote to Michelangelo on behalf of the pope.
 In this letter, Roselli mentions that papal court architect Donato Bramante doubted that Michelangelo could take on such a large fresco project, as he had limited experience in the medium.
 (Note: Seeming to contradict Roselli's letter, Ascanio Condivi theorized that Bramante put Michelangelo's name forward for the project in a scheme to humiliate him, as he was more skilled as a sculptor.)
 According to Bramante, Michelangelo stated his refusal.
 In November 1506 Michelangelo went to Bologna, where he received a commission from the pope to construct a colossal bronze statue of him conquering the Bolognese.
 (Note: The Bolognese destroyed the bronze in 1511.)
 After he completed this in early 1508, Michelangelo returned to Rome expecting to resume work on the papal tomb, but this had been quietly set aside.
 (Note: The tomb project, which Michelangelo would return to, was reinvigorated by Julius II's family after the pope's 1513 death.)

 Michelangelo was instead commissioned for a cycle of frescoes on the vault and upper walls of the Sistine Chapel.
 Michelangelo, who was not primarily a painter but a sculptor, was reluctant to take on the work; he suggested that his young rival Raphael take it on instead.
 The pope was persistent; according to Giorgio Vasari, he was provoked by Bramante to insist that Michelangelo take on the project, leaving him little choice but to accept.
 The contract was signed on 8 May 1508, with a promised fee of 3,000 ducats (approximately US$600,000 in gold in 2021).
 At the pope's behest, Bramante built the initial scaffolding, hung via ropes from holes in the ceiling.
 This method displeased Michelangelo as it would force him to paint around the holes, and he had freestanding scaffolding constructed instead.
-This was built by Piero Roselli, who subsequently roughcasted the ceiling.
+This was built by Piero Roselli, who subsequently roughcast the ceiling.
 Michelangelo initially sought to engage assistants who were more well-versed in fresco-painting, but he was unable to find suitable candidates and decided to paint the whole ceiling alone.
 Among the Florentine artists whom Michelangelo brought to Rome in the hope of assisting in the fresco, Vasari names Francesco Granacci, Giuliano Bugiardini, Jacopo di Sandro, l'Indaco the Elder, Agnolo di Domenico, and Aristotile.